ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 |MegaM|_MEGA Model Optimization Package_|[link](https://www.umiacs.umd.edu/~hal/megam/index.html)|0.92|[Free](./script/tuning/megam_0.92/README)|

 ##Performance evaluation
+In this section we provide two performance evaluations done for the developed software.
+The first one is a comparison of [language-model query tools](#lm-query-tool-evaluation), relating our project's software performance with that of [SRILM](http://www.speech.sri.com/projects/srilm/) and [KenLM](https://kheafield.com/code/kenlm/).
+The section one is a comparison of [multi-threaded translation servers](#translation-server-evaluation), checking on how our software scales with increasing the number of decoding threads on a multi-core machine and compares that with a home-brewed decoding server called Oister and well known decoding servers [Moses](http://www.statmt.org/moses/index.php?n=Main.HomePage) and [Moses2](http://www.statmt.org/moses/?n=Site.Moses2).

+###LM query tool evaluation
 In this section we provide an empirical comparison of the developed LM query tool with two other well known tools, namely [SRILM](http://www.speech.sri.com/projects/srilm/) and [KenLM](https://kheafield.com/code/kenlm/), both of which provide language model implementations that can be queried.
-The additional information on the compared tools is to be found in [Appendix Tests](#appendix-tests)
+The additional information on the compared tools is to be found in [Appendix: LM query tests](#appendix-lm-query-tests)

-###Test set-up
+####Test set-up
 The main target of this experimental comparison is to evaluate memory consumption and query times of the implemented tries.
 For doing that we do not rely on the time and memory statistics reported by the tools but rather, for the sake of uniform and independent opinion, rely on the Linux standard time utility available in the `zsh` Linux shell.
 The latter provides system- measured statistics about the program run.
 We choose to measure:

 * **MRSS** - the maximum resident memory usage of the program